Kingxukai/linux/Documentation/userspace-api/media/v4l/diff-v4l.rst

 Reading Raw VBI Data
 ====================

-Originally the V4L API did not specify a raw VBI capture interface, only the device file ``/dev/vbi`` was reserved for this purpose.
-The only driver supporting this interface was the BTTV driver, de-facto defining the V4L VBI interface.
-Reading from the device yields a raw VBI image with the following parameters:
+Originally the woke V4L API did not specify a raw VBI capture interface, only the device file ``/dev/vbi`` was reserved for this purpose.
+The only driver supporting this interface was the woke BTTV driver, de-facto defining the V4L VBI interface.
+Reading from the woke device yields a raw VBI image with the woke following parameters:

 .. flat-table::